ousaj/ousaj/README.md

 ## Hey there! 👋

 I'm Oussama, a Software Engineer based in Barcelona, Spain.
+My focus is writing software that's simple, reliable and fast (in that order).

 I am currently working on getting better at Rust and systems programming in order to apply for systems engineering jobs.
 I'll be posting my progress here.